infu/nftanvil/apps/docs/docs/sdk/react.md

 In your index.js wrap your app with `AnvilProvider` it will give context to our functions and components - an internal Redux state to make our lives easier.

-If you don't know how Redux works, you can go trough one of the https://redux.js.org/ tutorials and you will quickly figure it out.
+If you don't know how Redux works, you can go through one of the https://redux.js.org/ tutorials and you will quickly figure it out.

 :::tip
-Install Redux DevTools to easily inspect the state and see whats going on under the hood https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd
+Install Redux DevTools to easily inspect the state and see what's going on under the hood https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd
 :::

 ```js